graasp/docs/blog/unlisted/unlisted-staging-updates.md

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

-## Apps
+## Builder

-- A small scrolling issue in Code capsule app has been fixed
+- implements automatic suffix to copied item

 <!-- Generic message -->